Joe Stevenson: The Ultimate Fighter: Redemption

+Grappling career

+Stevenson competed in the Southern California Pro-Am Invitational 2003, where he lost to Rener Gracie in the opening round.

 Television work

-Stevenson signed on to play Fight Coach "Joe Daddy" for 3 episodes in the first season of the DirectTV 2014 series Kingdom.
+Stevenson signed on to play Fight Coach "Joe Daddy" for 3 episodes in the first season of the DirecTV 2014 series Kingdom.
 Ultimately he ended being a recurring character, appearing regularly in the episodes.

 Personal life

-Stevenson is the only son of Carolina Smith of Victorville, California.
-He has one older sister, Monica; a younger sister, Reye; and a step sister, Jessica.
-Stevenson's first wife, Lisa, gave him two sons; Joe Jr. and Tyler.
-Stevenson and his second wife, Maia, have two sons, Frankie and Maximus.
-Stevenson's father, Raymond, died from bone marrow cancer when Joe was 17.
+Stevenson's mother, Carolina Smith, hails from Victorville, California.
+Growing up, he is the only boy in a family of girls; he has an older sister, Monica, a younger sister, Reye, and a step sister, Jessica.
+When Stevenson was seventeen, his father, Raymond, died of bone marrow cancer.

-He graduated in the class of 2000 from Silverado High School in Victorville, California.
-As a Hawk Wrestler, he placed in CIF as a sophomore and senior (4th at Masters in March, 2000).
+Stevenson graduated from Silverado High School in 2000, where he was a standout wrestler.
+As a wrestler for the Silverado Hawks, he placed in CIF as a sophomore and senior (4th at Masters in March, 2000).
 Stevenson put his life on hold when his maternal grandfather suddenly became ill in 1999.
-After finishing high school in June, Joe "Daddy" Stevenson married his first wife; became a father of Joey Jr.; continued to fight professionally for King of the Cage; and wrestled at Victor Valley College to become the 198-lb champion at the 2000 Southern California Community College Regionals (a title previously held by fellow-UFC-star, Tito Ortiz).
+After finishing high school in June, Stevenson married his first wife Lisa, continued to fight professionally for King of the Cage; and wrestled at Victor Valley College to become the 198-lb champion at the 2000 Southern California Community College Regionals (a title previously held by fellow-UFC-star, Tito Ortiz).
 Stevenson was up a few weight divisions due to his last-minute change of schedule with King of the Cage, and also because of his friend, teammate and two-time Community College All-American at 184, UFC fighter, Phillip Miller.
+He has two sons from his marriage to Lisa - Joe Jr. ("Joey") and Tyler.
+He is now married to Maia, and the couple have two sons, Frankie and Maximus.

 Stevenson has struggled with alcoholism his whole adulthood, but claims to have been sober since 2014.